1. Where is this house located? In what town or city?

 Inspections – Unless you are buying with a loan from an Italian bank, there are no house inspections required in Italy.

-However, we strongly advise clients to hire a Geometra before making an offer to provide a professional opinion on the condition of the house, costs for renovations, adherence to documents on file with the local planning commission.
-Also to research the house and location at the comune for undesirables such as landslide dangers, fault lines, etc. More on Geometras below
+Geometra -We advise clients to hire a Geometra before making an offer to provide a professional opinion on the structural condition of the house, a general approximation for costs of renovations, ownership check, adherence to documents on file with the local planning commission.
+More on Geometras below

 Signing of the Deed of Sale – This is done at the notaio’s office with both parties present – the buyer can grant another party Power of Attorney to attend in their stead.
 At this meeting, the notaio reads the deed, every word, in Italian.
 By this point all monies due between buyer and seller and notaio would have been paid.
 After the reading, all parties sign the deed, the notaio adds their seal, and the buyer is the new owner.